 Choose two additional courses that have been pre-approved by CHC.
 These include science and math courses taught across the university, from anthropology to psychology, and architecture to physics.

-You may be able to waive one or both courses with successful completion of a competency test, and/or through transfer, AP, or IB credits.
+You may be able to fulfill one or both courses with transfer, CLEP, AP, or IB credits.
 See the Office of the Registrar for minimum test score requirements.
 Note that AP/IB scores may only be used to fulfill up to a maximum of 24 university credit hours.